slmnhq/bonjourfoxy/readme.rst

 What about Linux/BSD?
 ---------------------

-BonjourFoxy can be built against Avahi's Bonjour compatibility layer though at present no build script is included.
+BonjourFoxy can be built against Avahi's Bonjour compatibility layer.
+At the moment this can be done by first building the nixdir target and then running make again from nixdir folder  (as I'm only going to do source releases for *nix it's convenient for me).
+The Makefile produced by nixdir is sourced from ``src/Makefile.nix`` and has only been briefly tested on Ubuntu, Debian and Fedora.
 If you'd like to package BonjourFoxy for a particular OS feel free to contact me.